topherCantrell/AnneClock/README.md

 sudo systemctl enable kiosk.service
 ```

+I ignored a long spew message saying "The unit files have no ...".

 Reboot or use `sudo systemctl start kiosk.service` to start (`stop` to stop).

 # Configuration menu: